Flexjet: History

 In 2014, Flexjet exited the charter market.
 As part of the first consolidation of its aviation companies, Directional Aviation moved the charter brokerage operations of its Flexjet and Sentient Jet companies to the Skyjet brand.
 Skyjet would concentrate solely on charter services, with Flexjet continuing to offer fractional programs and Sentient Jet offering jet card programs.
 Flexjet offered three programs: fractional ownership, lease, and the Flexjet 25 Jet Card.

 In 2015, Flexjet launched Red Label, an offering under which each aircraft has a dedicated flight crew, customized interiors, and customized seating configurations making up one of the industry's most modern fleet of aircraft.

 Other developments included the 2016 opening of the company's first exclusive private jet terminal, in Naples, Florida, followed by the opening of similar facilities at West Palm Beach, Florida and Westchester County Airport, New York.
 Additional facilities since have been opened at Love Field in Dallas, Texas; Teterboro Airport in Bergen County, New Jersey; and Van Nuys Airport in Los Angeles, California.

 Flexjet also announced the launch of intra-European service in 2016, establishing the infrastructure for its offering initially through the acquisition of United Kingdom-based charter and management company Flairjet.
 More recently, OneSky acquired United Kingdom-headquartered PrivateFly, a digital booking service for private jet charter flights.
 Flexjet also acquired an Air Operator Certificate (AOC) for and opened a new Malta Operational Centre in Sliema, continuing the expansion of its European operation.

 In late 2019, Flexjet announced its European operation would be led by Marine Eugène, former head of sales in Europe for NetJets.
 Flexjet's European expansion continued with the opening of Flexjet House in London to serve as their European headquarters.
 In addition, a European Tactical Control Center to coordinate flight logistics and an aircraft maintenance facility were opened at Farnborough Airport in the United Kingdom.

-In November 2020, Flexjet began accepting delivery of new Embraer Praetor 600 aircraft, adding it to its existing European-based fleet of Embraer Legacy 500s and 600s.